 The following pre-conditions and assumptions apply to this use case:

-1. Up to three different MNOs operate the 5GS providing metaverse services.
+1. Up to three different MNOs operate the 5GS providing access to metaverse services.

 2. The users, Bob, Lukas, and Yong have subscribed to the metaverse services.

 3. Each of the users, e.g., Bob, decide to join the immersive metaverse activity.